Volunteer

 Ambassador Area: MG Awareness / Peer Support Networks

-Bio: I am Jenny Clark.
-I am originally from Indiana and now live in Florida.
+I am Jenny Clark.
+I am originally from Indiana and now live in Tennessee.
 I have two kids and five grandkids.
 I worked until 2016 in retail management.
 I have multiple family members with MG.
 I have known I had MG since I was a kid and was diagnosed with seronegative MG in 1990 at 22.
 I had a thymectomy in 2009 and 7+ years of glorious remission.
 My hope for the future has always been a cure!

 Ambassador: Betty Ajueyitsi